Your Smile Impacted by Discolored or Cracked Teeth: Transform It Using Dental Crowns

 After reshaping your tooth, the dentist takes an impression of the tooth receiving the crown besides images of the teeth above and below the targeted tooth to ensure the restoration does not affect your bite.
 The images are for the dental laboratory to customize your placement requiring approximately two to three weeks.
 You receive temporary crowns over the prepared tooth for protection in the interim.

-Your second visit to the dentist is to have your permanent crown placed over the prepared tooth covered by a temporary crown.
-The dentist removes the temporary crown and checks the colour and fit of the permanent restoration before cementing your customized crown over the prepared tooth.
+Your second visit to the dentist v5v 3c1 is to have your permanent crown placed over the prepared tooth covered by a temporary crown.
+The dentist removes the temporary crown and checks the color and fit of the permanent restoration before cementing your customized crown over the prepared tooth.

 Can You Expect Any Complications with Dental Crowns?